 Flying drones can be fun and useful if done properly, but can also be a hazard if the pilot does not observe safety precautions and other best practices.
-A drone out of control is a hazard to air traffic, if above or near people, sensitive equipment or inside the airfields.
+A drone out of control is a hazard to air traffic, if above or near people, sensitive equipment, or inside the airfields.

 To learn how to fly your drone without crashing, here are the dos and don’ts of flying Unmanned Autonomous Vehicles (UAVs).
-The first thing is to ensure that you have a reliable drone, otherwise, it will be a struggle working with an inefficient or unreliable UAV.
+The first thing is to ensure that you have a reliable drone, otherwise, it will be a struggle to work with an inefficient or unreliable UAV.
 Some of the reliable drones brands include;

 Dos of flying drones

-- Do learn about the drones and how they operate.
+- Do learn about drones and how they operate.
 You need to understand how a drone works and all the risks it presents to the pilot and others.
 Explore how the multi-rotors work, the technology they use as well as all the potential risks.

 - Do observe all the flying rules and regulations as well as the manufacturer’s recommendations.
-Stay up to date with developments in the UAV technology and get to know the improvements in the controls and safety of the flights.
+Stay up to date with developments in UAV technology and get to know the improvements in the controls and safety of the flights.

 - Do keep a safety zone around the drone when taking off and landing.
 If there are people around these areas, such as spectators, make sure that you inform them in advance.

 - Do pre-flight test power the drone and test before flying.
-Turn on the drone, the controller, transmitter, a smartphone app, and then hover the aircraft to determine if it is able to fly safely and reliably.
+Turn on the drone, the controller, the transmitter, a smartphone app, and then hover the aircraft to determine if it is able to fly safely and reliably.
 In addition, perform a post-flight inspection to find out if there are any damages to any of the drone components.

 - Do pay attention to battery power limitation: Check the maximum battery life from the drone’s manual.
 When flying, always keep a battery reserve of at least 20 %.
 For example, if the battery has only 10 minutes to go, do not fly away to a distance that takes more than 4 minutes.
-This will allow the drone to fly for 4 minutes to the destination, take four minutes to come back and still remain with a 2 minutes battery reserve.
+This will allow the drone to fly for 4 minutes to the destination, take four minutes to come back, and still remain with a 2 minutes battery reserve.

 - Always give way to the manned aircraft, especially during their takeoff or landing.
 Other times you must maintain your drone below a height of 400 feet above ground level.
-When flying, the manned aircraft are usually above 500 feet.
-The 100 feet between the manned and unmanned aircraft creates a safe buffer zone between two.
+When flying, manned aircraft are usually above 500 feet.
+The 100 feet between the manned and unmanned aircraft creates a safe buffer zone between the two.

 - Do turn off the propellers of a drone that is crashing into the ground to minimize the damage to the parts or injury in case it falls on someone.
 However, it will depend on the type of fault and how much control you have over the malfunctioning aircraft.